CivicActions/nebula/CallNotes/Agendas&ActionItems.md

 * Henry: Feedback from lawyer?
 * Luke: Project hours to date.
 All: project hours for this week (send directly to Steve or input in Harvest)
 * Project team loses Dave and Ethan to GlobalNET at EOD today. +/- zero availability to GSA from tomorrow AM.
+* Code Finalization and bug Squashing, final testing.
+* Attempting to utilize Owen's new code; Rob's new code which is still not working.

 ## 6/29 Scrum call Action Items
 * Team to head into Sprint 2 retrospective and Sprint 3 planning immediately following Scrum